AOK Stadion

 AOK Stadion is a multi-use stadium in Wolfsburg, Lower Saxony, Germany.
-It currently has a capacity for 5000 spectators and it serves as the main home of VfL Wolfsburg women's team.
+It currently has a capacity of 5,000 spectators and serves as the main home of VfL Wolfsburg women's team.

 History

 The stadium was opened in 2015 and replaced the VfL-Stadion am Elsterweg as the home ground of VfL Wolfsburg's women's and youth teams.
 The location chosen for the Stadium was the Allerpark where the Volkswagen Arena is also located.

 During the UEFA Euro 2024 tournament, the Netherlands used the stadium as their team base camp.